Ky Fan Norms and Beyond: Dual Norms and Combinations for Matrix Optimization: Related Work and Discussion

 \subsection{Theory behind Muon}

+Since Muon \citep{jordan2024muon} is a highly efficient optimizer for functions of weight matrices, substantial research has focused on two objectives: further improving its performance and theoretically explaining its success.

-There has been a prolonged gap in the theoretical understanding of Muon, excluding the simplistic derivation of \citep{bernstein2025deriving} based on \citep{bernstein2024oldoptimizernewnorm}.
+There has been a prolonged gap in the theoretical understanding of Muon, excluding the simplistic derivation of Muon \citep{bernstein2025deriving} that was based on \citep{bernstein2024oldoptimizernewnorm}.
 This gap, in our view, remains incompletely closed.
-For example, \citep{kovalev2025understanding} provided convergence guarantees for Muon in various settings, from which, however, Muon's empirical supremacy cannot be recovered.
+For example, Kovalev \citep{kovalev2025understanding} provided convergence guarantees for Muon in various settings, from which, however, Muon's empirical supremacy cannot be recovered.
 Indeed, although the obtained bounds depend on the norm choice, the convergence asymptotics remain the same as for NSGD and other optimizers: $K = \cO(\epsilon^{-4})$ in the $L$-smooth stochastic case.

 A similar limitation affects \citep{riabinin2025gluon}, where the $L$-smoothness assumption is replaced with a more practical $(L_0, L_1)$-smoothness.
-By estimating smoothness and substituting it into their Theorem 1, the authors recovered the optimal fine-tuned step sizes reported by \citep{pethick2025training}.
-However, they did not demonstrate the optimality of the spectral or RMS-to-RMS norm, which is observed in practice, as our comparison with NSGD highlights.
+By estimating smoothness, the authors recovered the optimal fine-tuned step sizes reported by \citep{pethick2025training}.
+However, they have not theoretically demonstrated the optimality of the spectral or RMS-to-RMS norm, which is observed in practice, as our comparison with NSGD and Neon highlights.

 A common limitation of these analyses is their focus on convergence measured by the gradient norm.
-As we showed in our CIFAR experiments \sectionref{sec:cifar_underhood}, the stochastic gradient norm may decrease by only a factor of ten when the accuracy reaches 100\%.
+As we showed in our CIFAR experiments (\sectionref{sec:cifar_underhood}), the stochastic gradient norm may decrease by only a factor of ten when the training accuracy reaches 100\%.

+Another way to understand Muon is to focus on particular problems, like multi-class linear classification on separable data \citep{fan2025implicit}.
+Curiously, Neon has the same margin convergence rate as Muon because both are based on Schatten norms.
+That being said, the norms for margins are different: Muon has an implicit bias toward solutions that minimize the spectral norm of the weight matrix, while Neon tends to minimize its nuclear norm.

-We hypothesize that the stark performance discrepancy between Neon and Muon, both of which are described by the Stochastic Conditional Gradient \citep{pethick2025training} or Gluon frameworks, lies in the structure of the norm ball or in the preconditioner interpretation \citep{pethick2025trainingneuralnetworksscale}, which warrants further investigation.
+We hypothesize that the stark performance discrepancy between Neon and Muon, both of which are described by the Stochastic Conditional Gradient method \citep{pethick2025training} or Gluon \citep{riabinin2025gluon} frameworks, lies in the structure of the norm ball or in the preconditioner interpretation of the algorithm \citep{pethick2025trainingneuralnetworksscale}, which warrants further investigation.